keeganpaleshi/RMTest/readme.txt

 ## Radon Activity Output

-After the decay fits a weighted average of the Po‑218 and Po‑214 rates is converted to an instantaneous radon activity.
+After the decay fits a weighted average of the available Po‑218, Po‑214 and Po‑210 rates is converted to an instantaneous radon activity.
 The result is written to `summary.json` under `radon_results` together with the corresponding concentration (per liter) and the total amount of radon contained in the